Fruitcake: United States

 Typical American fruitcakes are rich in fruit and nuts.

 Mail-order fruitcakes in America began in 1913.
 Some well-known American bakers of fruitcake include Collin Street Bakery in Corsicana, Texas, and The Claxton Bakery in Claxton, Georgia.
 Both Collin Street and Claxton are Southern companies with inexpensive access to large quantities of nuts, for which the expression "nutty as a fruitcake" was derived in 1935.
 Commercial fruitcakes are often sold from catalogues by charities as a fund raiser.

 Fruitcakes are also made and sold by Christian monasteries, as a means of supporting the monks and nuns who reside there.
 Some well-known American monasteries which offer fruitcake include Abbey of Gethsemani, in Trappist, Kentucky; Assumption Abbey in Ava, Missouri; Monastery of the Holy Spirit, in Conyers, Georgia; and Trappist Abbey in Carlton, Oregon.
 The fruitcake produced by the Trappists of the Abbey of Gethsemani in Trappist, Kentucky earned the "best overall fruitcake" accolade from The Wall Street Journal.
 During an interview on Russell Howard's Good News, astronaut Chris Hadfield recounted that a fruitcake made by "Trappist monks in the Ozarks" was found and served aboard the International Space Station during Hadfield's tenure as commander.

 Most American mass-produced fruitcakes are alcohol-free, but those made according to traditional recipes are saturated with liqueurs or brandy and covered in powdered sugar, both of which prevent mould.
 Brandy (or wine) soaked linens can be used to store the fruitcakes, and some people feel that fruitcakes improve with age.

 In the United States, fruitcake has become a ridiculed dessert, in part due to inexpensive mass-produced cakes of questionable age.
 Some attribute the beginning of this trend to The Tonight Show host Johnny Carson.
 He would joke that there is really only one fruitcake in the world, passed from family to family.
 After Carson's death, the tradition continued with "The Fruitcake Lady" (Marie Rudisill), who made appearances on the show and offered her "fruitcake" opinions.
 In fact, the fruitcake had been a butt of jokes on television programs such as Father Knows Best and The Donna Reed Show years before The Tonight Show debuted.
-It appears to have first become a vilified confection in the early 20th century, as evidenced by Warner Brothers cartoons.
+It appears to have first become a vilified confection in the early 20th century, as evidenced by Warner Bros. cartoons.
 It has also been used as a derogatory term for people who are considered weak, strange, or insane.

 Since 1995, Manitou Springs, Colorado, has hosted the Great Fruitcake Toss on the first Saturday of every January.
 Leslie Lewis of the Manitou Springs Chamber of Commerce said that they encourage the use of recycled fruitcakes.
 The all-time Great Fruitcake Toss record is 1,420 feet, set in January 2007 by a group of eight Boeing engineers who built the "Omega 380", a mock artillery piece fueled by compressed air pumped by an exercise bike.